Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Experiments

 \subsection{Compared Methods}

 We compare our approach with six baselines.
-Word2Vec, Bi-LSTM, and DeepPatent \cite{DBLP:journals/scientometrics/LiHCH18} are text-based classification methods.
+Word2Vec \cite{DBLP:journals/corr/abs-1301-3781}, Bi-LSTM \cite{DBLP:journals/corr/Graves13}, and DeepPatent \cite{DBLP:journals/scientometrics/LiHCH18} capture contextual information solely from text descriptions for classification.
 AttentionXML \cite{DBLP:conf/nips/YouZWDMZ19} is one of the representative methods in multi-label text classification tasks.
 HARNN \cite{DBLP:conf/cikm/HuangCLCHLZZW19} belongs to the models in hierarchical multi-label text classification problems.
-At last, A-GCN+A-NLSOA \cite{DBLP:conf/aaai/Tang0XPWC20} represents the recently state-of-art method in patent categorization.
+At last, A-GCN+A-NLSOA \cite{DBLP:conf/aaai/Tang0XPWC20} represents one of the recent state-of-the-art methods in patent categorization.
 Details of baselines are introduced as follows.

-\begin{itemize} \item \textbf{Word2Vec} \cite{DBLP:journals/corr/abs-1301-3781} learns word embeddings by assuming that similar words tend to be used in similar contexts.
+\begin{itemize} \item \textbf{Word2Vec} \cite{DBLP:journals/corr/abs-1301-3781} learns word embeddings with the assumption that words with similar meanings tend to be used in similar contexts within a corpus of texts.
 We further apply the MEAN function to capture the textual dependencies across words, with a sigmoid function and binary cross-entropy loss for training.
+The baselines listed below all apply Word2Vec to obtain word embeddings as an initial step.

-\item \textbf{Bi-LSTM} \cite{DBLP:journals/corr/Graves13} uses bidirectional LSTM to learn the textual embedding and utilizes a sigmoid function and binary cross-entropy loss for classification.
+\item \textbf{Bi-LSTM} \cite{DBLP:journals/corr/Graves13} is a type of recurrent neural network architecture that utilizes bidirectional Long Short-Term Memory (LSTM) units to learn the contextual embedding within the text sequence.
+In this work, we then apply a sigmoid function and binary cross-entropy loss for classification.